 - The average adult betta is about 2 ½ inches long, excluding the tail.

 - They’ll quite often live up to about 3 years but they need the proper care in order to be healthy and survive.

 - Their main food staple is insects.

 5 steps for keeping the betta environment healthy

 - Getting off to a good start with a healthy tank now means you have to keep it that way.
 Every day you should check the filter of the tank and change it if necessary.

 - Monitor the temperature on a daily basis.

-- If you’re housing your betta in a water container that holds less than 2 gallons of water the water should be changed every week.
+- If you’re housing your betta in a water container that holds less than 2 gallons of water, change the water every week.

 - Larger sized aquariums will need anywhere from 10-25% of the water changed every 2 weeks on average.
 If the water quality is becoming poor then it will need to be changed more frequently.